 In Thailand, international trade in the species is prohibited according to national law (see 7.1).
-Since 2010, 39 live specimens subject to illegal international trade were seized and eight cases of domestic poaching were recorded (CITES MA Thailand 2021, in litt.).
+Since 2010, 39 live specimens subject to illegal international trade were seized and eight cases of domestic poaching were recorded (CITES MA Thailand 2021, in litt to the CITES MA of Germany).
 Illegal trade in P. cocincinus in Thailand is reported from both, physical and online markets.